South Hills, Montana

 South Hills is a census-designated place (CDP) in Jefferson County, Montana, United States.
 The population was 517 at the 2010 census.

 Geography

 South Hills is in northern Jefferson County.
 It is bordered to the south and east by unincorporated Montana City and to the north by the city of Helena in Lewis and Clark County.

 According to the U.S. Census Bureau, the South Hills CDP has an area of 15.2 sqkm, all land.
 The community is drained by east-flowing tributaries of Prickly Pear Creek, which flows north to the Missouri River.

 Demographics

+Education

+The school districts are Montana City Elementary School District and Jefferson High School District.